-Importantly, to my mind, Willcox emphasizes that our decision making is mostly pretty good.
-I agree with him that you shouldn’t see behavioural research as a catalogue of why humans are useless.
-To him we are all descendants of winners.
-“Rather than thinking of non-conscious processes as a capricious driver of irrational behavior…[the processes] allow us to make intuitive, quick, effective, and in the majority of cases, successful decisions” (Willcox, 2015, page 20).
+Importantly, to my mind, Willcox emphasizes that our decision-making is mostly pretty good.
+I agree with him that you shouldn’t see behavioral research as a catalog of why humans are useless.
+To him, we are all descendants of winners.

 Managers like chess players can often take the time to think through their choices.
 Ask yourself are you stuck following a familiar course of action because of status quo bias?
 If so, like a great chess player, you can increase your success with a little thinking about how things could be better.
 Managers can use academics’ findings and Wilcox’s ideas to improve their decisions just a little, which might make all the difference.

 For more on the business of choice see here.